 The next day I would spend sitting in a Café practicing Spanish in a slightly gloomy mood.
 The day after I swapped my hiking boots for my training shoes; I started early; I spent a lot of time drinking coffee, but I still arrived early and in a good mood at my next destination.

-“The camino makes you stop.” – I understood what the bulgarian woman told me a couple of weeks earlier on one of my first days of working “on” the camino.
+“The camino makes you stop.” – I understood what the bulgarian woman had told me a couple of weeks earlier on one of my first days of working “on” the camino.

 In total I walked only 100 k’s on the Camino de Santiago, but I faced the most important lesson that I still have to learn: To not push too hard and to make one step at a time.
-Otherwise I will never be happy and kill my dreams before I even really give them a chance to evolve.
+Otherwise I will never be happy and kill my dreams before I even give them a chance to evolve.

 Elba Island or “Chill the fuck out”

-Three month later: My desire to spend time at the sea brought me to Elba.
+Three month later: My desire to spend time by the sea brought me to Elba.
 I was planning on staying for four nights, but I ended up staying more than two weeks at a campground run by a dutch travel company called “Elba travels”.
 I got introduced to sailing and to a bunch of great people.

 “You were so close,” Brian observes my behaviour at the end of our snorkeling trip to a shipwreck.
 It is a beautiful sunny August day.
 The hottest period of this exceptional summer is laying behind us – some chill days of barbecues and adventures ahead.

 Again – I was slightly startled.
-I thought about Tomasz from the camino and his knowing smile.
+I thought about Tomasz, the guy from the camino and his knowing smile.
 This definitely rattled me: “I just spent two hours drifting over the surface of the mediterranean sea and you are telling me I’m not living in the ‘now’?
 Are you kidding me?”
 This was what I wanted to reply, but all I said was: “I feel quite relaxed to be honest.”

 “What are you running away from?”

-I guess this is ”growing up” – I’m still doing the same “mistakes”, but at least now I’m able to see and learn from them.
-I see my poisonous behaviours, I acknowledge them and I try to alter them.
+I guess this is what ”growing up” is about.
+I’m still making the same “mistakes”, but at least now I’m able to see – and eventually learn from them.
+I witness my poisonous behaviours, I acknowledge them and I try to alter them.
 This is all I can do.

-When I travel there is one thing for sure: I always encounter myself.
-And if I don’t know where my head is at, the universe takes care of the lessons that I need to learn: either by my own experiences or by the conversations with others – a lot of times – with random strangers.
+When I travel there is one thing for sure: I will always encounter myself.
+And if I don’t know where my head is at the universe takes care of the lessons that I still need to learn: either by my own experience or by the conversations with others – a lot of times – with random strangers.

 This year I understood that “the people” truly make the big difference.
 More than ever I am so so grateful to be given the chance to meet all these amazing people on my ‘walks’ of life.

 With every journey I embark into new territory of my psyche.
 I can witness the changes inside of me.
 Things become more clear.
 More and more I become aware of myself, aware of who I really am and not who I might become.

 Fearless, careless, aimless – this is how my surrounding likes to see me.
 “Lost” is just an honest confession.
-What most of the people don’t see is that there is so much more behind living a life of travel: The way I perceive life is shaped by every encounter, every experience I made, every conversation, every walk in the park, every swim in the sea and this is what makes my personality.
+What most of the people don’t see is that there is so much more behind living a life of travel: The way I perceive the world is shaped by every encounter, every experience I made, every conversation, every walk in the park, every swim in the sea and this is what makes my personality.
 I grow from every encounter and every experience.
 I grow into my real me.